-Before converting the model to be harness-free, capture the test cases in the harness.
+Before converting the model to be harness-free, collect the test cases in the harness.

-You can export data that defines Signal Builder block signal groups to a MAT-file from the Signal Builder window.
-To export Signal Builder signal data, formatted as Simulink.SimulationData.Dataset, to a MAT-file, open the Signal Builder window and select File > Export Data > To MAT-file.
-A dialog appears where you can enter a name for the MAT-file to contain the data and the number of the group you want to export.
+Export data that defines Signal Builder block signal groups to a MAT-file from the Signal Builder window.
+To export Signal Builder signal data, formatted as Simulink.SimulationData.Dataset, to a MAT-file, open the Signal Builder window and select File > Export Data > To MAT-File.
+In the dialog, enter a name for the MAT-file to contain the data and the number of the group you want to export.
 For this example, the file name is

 slexAutotransRootInportPassingManeuver.mat and the group number is 1 for the Passing Maneuver group.